xiaoxianyu-office/mm/wikis/skills/conditions/damagetag.md

 Conditions:
 - damageTag{tag=WITCHSPELL}
 ```
-The above will check damage for the tag "WITCHSPELL" these tags can be anything and are used like the scoreboard tags feature.
+The above will check damage for the tag WITCHSPELL.
+These tags can be anything and are used like the scoreboard tags feature.